ten-protocol/go-ten/design/fast_finality.md

 They then persist the rollup, so that they have a record of which light batches have been confirmed on the L1.

+### High availability

+#### Cluster configuration

+The sequencer can run a cluster of multiple hosts and enclaves to achieve high-availability.
+The setup must consist of `n` host/enclave pairs.
+This approach was selected over having `n` hosts all speaking to `m` enclaves for several
+reasons:

+* By allowing host/enclave pairs to be colocated and reducing the number of duplicated messages, performance is improved
+* It is easier to reason about whether the host and enclave are up-to-date

+To increase resilience, neither the hosts nor the enclaves share databases, with data redundancy achieved through message passing instead.
+Due to the long "catch-up" time for a freshly started host or enclave, all the host/enclave pairs should be active at once, with a leader host/enclave pair that produces light batches and rollups, and follower host/enclave pairs that process and store these light batches and rollups.

+The cluster's leader is selected via an RPC operation on the host.
+It is the responsibility of the sequencer's operator to monitor the healthiness of the hosts and enclaves, assign new leaders, and restart any down hosts and enclaves.

+#### Data recovery in case of failover

+There are three key types of data held by the sequencer:

+1. Transactions not yet included in a light batch
+2. Light batches (including their transactions)
+3. Rollups

+Of these, (1) can be dropped if needed, and (3) is recoverable from the L1 chain.
+Thus the key concern in a failover event is the preservation of light batches.

+No special handling is required to keep the sequencer hosts and enclaves up to date during normal node operation.
+Transactions and light batches are gossiped around the network and stored locally by each node.
+Rollups are retrieved from the L1 blocks.

+##### Host failover

+The key risk for the host is that it will failover at the point where it has received a light batch from the enclave, but without distributing it to the network.

+  * POLL ALL LIGHT BATCHES FROM THE SEQUENCER'S ENCLAVES (OR JUST PREVIOUS LEADER?) - TO FIND MISSING LIGHT BATCHES
+  * HOW TO KNOW ALL LIGHT BATCHES HAVE BEEN DISTRIBUTED?
+POLL FOR LATEST AND DISTRIBUTE BASED ON THAT?

+##### Enclave failover

+The key risk for the enclave is that it will failover at the point where it has committed a light batch to the database, but without the light batch having been correctly stored by the host.
+When the enclave comes back online, its chain of light batches may have forked from the sequencer's other enclaves.

+The RPC mechanism used by Obscuro does not allow for a two-phase commit (to ensure that the light batch is committed by the enclave if and only if it has been committed by the host).
+Instead, OVERWRITING.
+BUT THIS WOULD PROBS CAUSE ISSUES FOR FRONT-RUNNING.

+##### Simultaneous failover

+TODO

 ## Future work

 * Allowing nodes to challenge the sequencer (e.g. if the light batches are missing transactions, if a certain light